Stevemb2/AdditionPractice/README.md

 To start up the node server run the command, 'node ./server/index.js'.

+Then point the browser to http://localhost:3000 to access the application.

 Unit tests are written in Jest.
 To run the unit tests run the command 'npm run test'.

 Other developers can contribute to the code base by opening up a pull request.